Locker Room

 He holds his jawline and confronts himself as is.
 In the locker room mirror, not even the bravest lie remains.
 The aging male body as root cellar: the shock of buttocks slack as burlap.
-Cellulite like dimpled potato.
-Brassica varieties of skin tags, mercy, tubular, dangling from their weird stalks that one fears to snip.
+Brassica varieties of skin tags, have mercy, tubular, dangling from their weird stalks that one is tempted but fears to snip.

 He hoists his gut with both hands to weigh it, heavy as a sack of onions.